 However, a number of areas were identified that need addressing.
 These include prescribers not writing the diagnosis on the prescription, which is particularly important for medicines such as tramadol, and addressing the fact that some prescriptions had no clear information on them.
 The latter is particularly important to be able to evaluate prescribing compliance with guidelines.
 The number of prescriptions written by intern medical offers was also a concern that needs to be addressed.
-(46, 47)
+This can potentially be addressed through greater implementation and monitoring pf prescriptions and protocols by the PTC as part of quality improvement practices in the hospital to improve rational prescribing.
+We are aware of the growing role of PTCs in South Africa as part of government initiatives to improve the use of medicines in hospitals, and such activities can be part of this (46, 47).

-To curb abuse and patient dependency, guidelines and restrictions must be adhered to.
-Concurrent with this, there is a need to review why there has been a significant increase in the use of tramadol in this hospital in recent years with associated increase in expenditure.
-Addressing these issues with pertinent interventions should help to optimize the use of tramadol in this and other hospitals in South Africa in line with the recent WHO guidance.
-Alongside this, the hospital management needs to introduce better systems to restrict and control tramadol utilisation so that patients do not become dependent.
-The management is also encouraged to introduce drug monitoring and evaluation tools to assess prescribing and dispensing patterns on a monthly basis as seen in other settings.
-The findings should be regularly presented to the pharmaceutical and therapeutics committee for implementation to improve drug utilisation practices.
+Concurrent with greater monitoring of prescribing practices and restrictions, there is a need to review why there has been a significant increase in the use of tramadol HCl in this hospital in recent years with associated increase in expenditure.
+Addressing these issues with pertinent interventions should help to optimize the use of tramadol HCl in this and other hospitals in South Africa in line with the recent WHO guidance.
+Alongside this, the hospital management needs to introduce better systems to restrict and control tramadol HCl utilization so that patients do not become dependent.
+Hospital management is also encouraged to introduce drug monitoring and evaluation tools via the PTC to assess prescribing and dispensing patterns on a monthly basis as seen in other settings in South Africa and wider.
+The findings should be regularly presented to the PTC for implementation to improve drug utilization practices.
 We will be following up these suggestions in the future and reporting on them.

 Supplementary data